The least scary and most ethically respectable illustration we could find to describe this unfortunately Truth in Television trope.

-This is the subtext of the second season of Veronica Mars: when a parent commits a crime, their children have to walk the walk of shame.
+This is the subtext of the second season when a parent commits a crime, their children have to walk the walk of shame.
 In "Ain't No Magic Mountain High Enough", Jackie is volunteered to sit as target in the water balloon carnival booth, in a bikini, being pelted with cold water by people who hate her.

 It's also a common occurrence for people to be stripped naked and duct-taped to the high school's flagpole.